 \section{Classical computation of safety functions}

 This appendix provides a detailed methodology for the classical computation of safety functions.
-These are a critical tool in extending the partial control method, enabling the precise determination of minimal control bounds necessary to sustain trajectories within a \mbox {predefined region $Q$ of the phase space.}
+These functions play a critical role in extending the partial control method, enabling the precise determination of minimal control bounds necessary to sustain trajectories within a \mbox {predefined region $Q$ of the phase space.}

 The safety function, $U(q)$, represents the minimum control magnitude required to prevent a trajectory, starting at point $q \in Q$, from escaping $Q$ under bounded disturbances.
 This function generalizes the concept of the safe set, offering a more direct computation of the minimal control strategy.